-'''

 class PhoneNumber { ... };

-// ABEntry = "Adentity = "Ad

-class ABEntry {
+class ABEntry { // ABEntry = "Address Book Entry"

-public:

-ABEntry(const std::string& name, const std::string& a
+ABEntry(const std::string& name, const std::string& address,

 const std::list<PhoneNumber>& phones);

-private:

 std::string theName;

 std::string theAddress;

 std::list<PhoneNumber> thePhones;

 int num TimesConsulted;

-};

-'''

-ABEntry::ABEntry(const std::string& name, const std::s const std::list<PhoneNumber>& phones) {
+ABEntry::ABEntry(const std::string& name, const std::string& address,

-'''
+const std::list <phonenumber>& phones)</phonenumber>

+{

-theName = name; // these are a.
+theName = name; // these are all assignments,

-theAddress = address; // not initial.
+theAddress = address; // not initializations

 thePhones = phones

 numTimesConsulted = 0;

-'''
+}

 This will yield ABEntry objects with the values you expect, but it's still not the best approach.
 The rules of C++ stipulate that data members of an object are initialized before the body of a constructor is entered.
 Inside the ABEntry constructor, theName, theAddress, and thePhones aren't being initialized, they're being assigned.
-Initialization took place earlier when their default constructors were automatically called prior to entering the body of the ABEntry constructor.
+Initialization took place earlier - when their default constructors were automatically called prior to entering the body of the ABEntry constructor.
 This isn't true for numTimesConsulted, because it's a built-in type.
 For it, there's no guarantee it was initialized at all prior to its assignment.